Planning a big wedding abroad? Congratulations, you’re going to have an amazing day!

-If you’re planning to fly both sets of parents over, for instance, you might get a much better deal with a group travel plan than you would buying individually.
+If you’re planning to fly both sets of parents over, for instance, you might get a much better deal with a group travel plan than you would when buying individually.

-It’s not just about price, of course.
+It’s not just about the price, of course.
 You also need to make sure that the airline has capacity on your chosen dates, so there are no last-minute worries about people unable to get there.

 (It’s also worth noting that you should check whether you’ll be allowed to take your wedding dress in as hand luggage.
-Most airlines will allow this, but it’s worth double checking.
+Most airlines will allow this, but it’s worth double-checking.
 You don’t want to risk your dress getting lost in luggage!)

 Make sure you scout the location’s surrounding area